Radnen/link.js/README.md

 Link.js is a very fast general-purpose functional programming library.

-Link uses Lazy execution (also called deferred execution) to produce it's results.
+Link uses Lazy execution (also called deferred execution) to produce its results.
 That means things aren't being calculated until only when you need them.
 This offers a large speed boost and a shallow memory footprint.

 How does Link.js compare to other similar libraries?
-Well... how does 7 times faster sound?
+Depending on the query asked, it can be up to 7 times faster.

+* tests coming soon *

-It also has some built-in optimizations that leverage your work to try and do two things at once so-to-speak.
+It also has some built-in optimizations that leverage your work to try and do two things at once so-to-speak (see: how it works).

 Link is still a work in progress.
 It's API is already mostly usable, even commercially.

 How it Works
 ============

-Link creates an abstract syntax tree and runs an interpreter on it.
-It could just create the underlying for loop logic and run eval(), but eval is a nasty, evil construct.
-So, it just interprets the chain.
-Values that survive to the end only ever get executed.
+Link creates an abstract syntax tree (more like a chain than a tree) and runs an interpreter on it.
+The syntax in question are methods like map, filter and each - those that do work to the underlying data.
+Each node in this tree/chain whether it is a map node or a filter node, have an exec() method that does the work.
+The chain has the ability to return early and the ability to go forward when needed.
+This also reduces overall memory usage.

 It has an optimizer: